codingMustache/codingMustache/README.md

 ## Joke of the Day

-You can't trust a ladder.
-It will always let you down
+Two silk worms had a race.
+They ended up in a tie.

 ## Daily Trivia

-Which of these is not a key value of Agile software development?
+Which programming language shares its name with an island in Indonesia?
- 1. Customer collaboration
+ 1. Java
- 2. Responding to change
+ 2. C
- 3. Individuals and interactions
+ 3. Jakarta
- 4. Comprehensive documentation
+ 4. Python

 <details>
   <summary>Answer</summary>
-  Comprehensive documentation
+  Java
 </details>